ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 ![updating the characteristic](characteristic_98g.png)

-In our case, the characteristic seems to update each time the scale measurement changes
+In our case, the characteristic seems to update each time the scale display changes values

 In the history of this characteristic, we see 3 entries: